Cell-, Stem Cell and Developmental Biology, 12 creditsCell, stamcells- och utvecklingsbiologi, 12 hp

 Regarding knowledge and understanding

-- describe developmental biology molecular mechanisms, and demonstrate an understanding of the developmental process from egg to fetus,
+- describe developmental biology molecular mechanisms,

 Regarding skills and abilities